 1. Standing position

-Set in the upright position, The Rack lets you do tricep dips to transform underarm jiggle to sculpted muscle.
+Set in the upright position, you can do triceps dips to transform underarm jiggle to sculpted muscle.
 By using it to perform scissor-kicks and bicycling motions, you work your abs and shoulders harder than any gym machine ever could.
 This position also lets you do one-leg squats that build leg definition.

 2. Bench position